giorgossaridakis/clock/README.md

 # clock
 terminal world clock

-clock is a simple world clock for the terminal
+clock.cc is a simple world clock for the terminal

 it needs to locate two files in your home directory: